 - Storage boxes – to secure foods from pets and insects

-- Refrigerator – required if you plan to sell perishable items
+- Refrigerator – get one if you plan to sell perishable items

-- Heat gun – needed for shrink wrap
+- Heat gun – the one item for shrink wrapping

 The amount of money to start a gift basket business is subjective.
 It all depends on these factors: